-The music department comprises seven full time and seven part time members of staff.
+The music department comprises nine full time and nine part time members of staff.

 There are 30 parental volunteer chaperones and a Management Board comprising 12 members.

 Choral Scholarship vacancies for all voice parts

 Worth up to £2,000 a year, university students in Leeds have the opportunity to sing with one of the country’s finest cathedral choirs and broadcast regularly on BBC Radio and Television.
 For more information click here.

 To apply contact: email@example.com / 0113 244 8634

 Administrator and Fundraiser

 Jessica Shears graduated in 2016 from Leeds College of Music with a First-Class Degree in Classical Music.
 During her studies, becoming passionate about the benefits of the arts within education, she specialised in Community Music.
 Jessica has worked as a full time Music and Arts Practitioner; working as a woodwind tutor for Bradford Music and Arts Service, as a Performing Arts Specialist for Artis Education, and as the Classical Tutor for Leeds College of Music’s Saturday Music School.
 Jessica is now thrilled to work for The Diocese of Leeds Music Department and looks forward to bringing her experience as an arts educator into the role.